Logical Operators

 Linking logical statements

 If you want to test multiple statements at once, you’ll need the following operators.
+This can be quit challenging for beginners.
+Take it step by step as in the example below.

 | or